“A rustic B&B in an enchanting riverside setting between Lake Garda and Verona - ideal for nature lovers and romantics”

 The 5 rooms - all doubles - have a rustic feel, with beamed ceilings, whitewashed walls and wooden shutters that swing open to reveal beautiful vignettes of the gardens and river.
 Country checks in calming shades of grey and cream adorn the cushions and curtains, while bird sculptures and a sprinkling of fishing-related paraphernalia reflect the waterside setting.

 Bathrooms throughout are pretty but fairly simple, with showers in tiled niches or plastic cubicles (no tubs, toiletries or bathrobes); be aware that Gelsomino’s ensuite is downstairs, so you’ll need to negotiate the steps on night-time loo trips.
-All rooms are heated and air-conditioned, and you also get a hairdryer, WiFi, glass bottles of water and, in Gelsomino, a vintage-style radio and iPod dock.
+All rooms are heated and air-conditioned, and you also get a hairdryer, kettle, WiFi, glass bottles of water and, in Gelsomino, a vintage-style radio and iPod dock.

 - Air conditioning